SkafteNicki/dtu_mlops/s10_extra/documentation.md

 automatically help you document the API of your code.
 For this reason we recommend that before continuning with this module that you have completed
 [module M7 on good coding practices](../s2_organisation_and_version_control/good_coding_practice.md)
-or have similar experience with writing docstrings for python functions and classes.
+or have similar experience with writing docstrings for Python  functions and classes.

 There are different systems for writing documentation.
 In fact there is a lot to choose from: